top of page

 Family of origin work is a structured coaching process that helps you understand how your early family experiences shaped the way you think, feel, and relate today.
 It’s not about blaming parents or criticizing your upbringing.
 It’s about gaining clarity so you can respond more intentionally in your current relationships.

-At Steady Core Counselling, we offer Family of Origin Coaching for adults across British Columbia who want to understand family history and family patterns and increase self awareness.
+At SteadyCore Counselling, we offer Family of Origin Coaching for adults across British Columbia who want to understand family history and family patterns and increase self-awareness.
 Clients often find that this work can reduce reactivity, strengthen boundaries, and build healthier connections.

-What Is a Family of Origin?
+What is a Family of Origin?

 Your family of origin refers to the people and environment you grew up in — whether that included biological relatives, adoptive parents, foster caregivers, or other important adults.